 Macrophages play a central role in intestinal immunity, but inappropriate macrophage activation is associated with inflammatory bowel disease (IBD).
-Here, we identify GM-CSF as a critical regulator of intestinal macrophage activation in patients with IBD and mice with dextran sodium sulphate (DSS)-induced colitis.
-We find that GM-CSF drives the maturation and polarisation of inflammatory intestinal macrophages, promoting anti-microbial functions while suppressing wound-healing transcriptional programmes.
+Here, we identify granulocyte-macrophage colony stimulating factor (GM-CSF) as a critical regulator of intestinal macrophage activation in patients with IBD and mice with dextran sodium sulfate (DSS)-induced colitis.
+We find that GM-CSF drives the maturation and polarization of inflammatory intestinal macrophages, promoting anti-microbial functions while suppressing wound-healing transcriptional programs.
 Group 3 innate lymphoid cells (ILC3s) are a major source of GM-CSF in intestinal inflammation, with a strong positive correlation observed between ILC or CSF2 transcripts and M1 macrophage signatures in IBD mucosal biopsies.
-Furthermore, GM-CSF-dependent macrophage polarisation results in a positive feedback loop that augmented ILC3 activation and type 17 immunity.
-Together, our data reveal an important role for GM-CSF-mediated ILC-macrophage crosstalk in calibrating intestinal macrophage phenotype to enhance anti-bacterial responses, whilst inhibiting pro-repair functions associated with fibrosis and stricturing, with important clinical implications.
+Furthermore, GM-CSF-dependent macrophage polarization results in a positive feedback loop that augmented ILC3 activation and type 17 immunity.
+Together, our data reveal an important role for GM-CSF-mediated ILC-macrophage crosstalk in calibrating intestinal macrophage phenotype to enhance anti-bacterial responses, while inhibiting pro-repair functions associated with fibrosis and stricturing, with important clinical implications.

 Arthritis Research UK (21777)

 Wellcome Trust (102163/B/13/Z)

 Cambridge University Hospitals NHS Foundation Trust (CUH) (BRC)